 St Michael’s College is about to embark on a new expansion plan which will see Year 7 students move from the Primary Campus to the Secondary Campus in 2018.
 It is anticipated that by 2019 the enrolments at the Secondary Campus will be close to 1,500 students.

-Teacher Librarian Maria Pepe-Micholos and Librarian Peter O’Toole head up the Secondary Campus’ Resource Centre and are supported by a team of library assistants.
+Past Teacher Librarian Maria Pepe-Micholos and Past Librarian Peter O’Toole head up the Secondary Campus’ Resource Centre and are supported by a team of library assistants.

 In a guest blog for Softlink, Maria and Peter spoke about how the Resource Centre is adapting to meet the needs of a rapidly growing and changing school community through close collaboration with the wider school community.
 To read more visit the blog.